 Jaws Jumbo Burgers,

-originally in Southfield until the restaurant moved in January 2007, is the classic hamburger diner with fresh-made milkshakes
+originally located in Southfield until the restaurant moved in January 2007, is the classic hamburger diner with fresh-made

-whole family, the restaurant has movie theater dining, with two 50- inch plasma TVs, a 32-inch plasma, and two 27-inch
+restaurant has movie theater dining, with two 50- inch plasma TVs, and three 32-inch LCD televisions, all with

 Of course Jaws is the favorite movie feature — but the theater runs

-Manager Paul Porter, who has been with Jaws Jumbo Burgers for five
+Paul Porter, who has been with Jaws Jumbo Burgers for five

 years and who also cooks up a mean burger, said, “It’s all about fun.
-It’s a non-smoking
+It’s a non-smoking environment,

 ketchup and mustard on a buttered, toasted bun.
 They call it fast casual — made to order with the real stuff.